stopsack/risks/README.md

 # Fit a risk difference model
 fit <- riskdiff(formula = death ~ stage + receptor, data = breastcancer)

-# The "fit" object can be used in R commands for generalized linear model, e.g.:
+# Fitted objects can be used by commands for generalized linear models, e.g.:
 summary(fit)
 #>
 #> Risk difference model, fitted via marginal standardization of a logistic model with delta method (margstd_delta).